NYUAD-IM/Software-Art-Text/WeeklySchedule.md

         - What topics/processes are you exploring in your work?
 What did you hope to achieve?
           - e.g. infinitely generated possibilities, use of time, sense vs nonsense
         - How does the presentation of your work shape the response of the reader?
-  - **Add** the links to your assignment, source code, and documentation to the [Assignments Spreadsheet](https://docs.google.com/spreadsheets/d/19Zj-k-pxUY0rhpp6yGIoJchRbJk0z5lj2b1iqz1W-Uw/edit?usp=sharing)
+  - **Submit** the links to your assignment, source code, and documentation via Brightspace->Assignments->Assignment 2
   - **Prepare** to present your work in class (6-8 minutes + discussion)